 How much does deviated septum surgery cost Australia?

 The price of deviated septum surgery or Septoplasty costs less than a traditional rhinoplasty.
 It is indicative of the lower end price point of rhinoplasty surgery, which has been outlined in our cosmetic surgery price list guide.

 Will septoplasty change the appearance of my nose?

 The height and width of the nasal septum contribute greatly to the shape of the nose.
 A deviated nasal septum can alter this shape and negatively affect the appearance of the nose.
 The septoplasty procedure can correct this deviation and improve the appearance of the nose.

-If you are generally dissatisfied with the shape of your nose, you should mention that during your consultation in which case, your surgeon may recommend a rhinoplasty procedure along with septoplasty.
+If you are generally dissatisfied with the shape of your nose, you should mention that during your consultation in which case, Dr Doyle may recommend a rhinoplasty procedure along with septoplasty.

 Will my nose be broken during the surgery?